Orbit-Research/Graphiti-API-Library-Development/README.md

 - C/C++ compiler (e.g., GCC, MSVC)
 - CMake (for building the library on your machine)
 - Python (for the python wrapper and use of it)
+- Java (for java wrapper and use of it)
 - Execution Policy must be RemoteSigned for the current user to run the ps1 script files (this can be changed by running Set-ExecutionPolicy.exe)

 ## Usage Details